 On February 26, 2021, the Company entered into a Securities Purchase Agreement with certain funds affiliated with KLIM as lenders (the "Buyers") pursuant to which the Company sold to the Buyers \$25 million aggregate principal amount of the Company's Convertible Notes in a private placement transaction.
 The maturity date of the Convertible Notes was May 28, 2026.
-On July 21, 2023, the Company repaid in full the Company's outstanding Convertible Notes in an aggregate original principal amount of \$25 million plus accrued paid-in-kind or unpaid cash interest.
+On July 21, 2023, the Company repaid in full the Company's outstanding Convertible Notes in an aggregate original principal amount of \$25 million plus accrued PIK.
 The Convertible Notes were terminated and the Company's obligations under the Convertible Notes were cancelled.

 The Convertible Notes bore interest at a rate of 5.0% per annum, which was payable in cash on the maturity (or repayment) date and in additional shares of Common Stock on any conversion date.
-The payment of interest only at the maturity date had the same effect as delivering additional debt instruments to the Holders of the Convertible Notes and therefore was considered payable-in-kind ("PIK").
+The payment of interest only at the maturity date had the same effect as delivering additional debt instruments to the Holders of the Convertible Notes and therefore was considered PIK.
 PIK was being added to the carrying value of the debt through the term.
 Interest expense was being recorded using the effective interest method.